 Our other long-term liabilities represent the loss reserves established to recognize the liability for losses and loss adjustment expenses related to defaults on insured mortgage loans.
-The establishment of loss reserves is subject to inherent uncertainty and requires significant judgment by management.
-The future loss payment periods are estimated based on historical experience, and could emerge significantly different than this estimate.
-See Note 6 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2007 and under "- Critical Accounting Policies."
+The establishment of loss reserves is

 The table above does not reflect the liability for unrecognized tax benefits due to uncertainties in the timing of the effective settlement of tax positions.
-See Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2007 for additional discussion on unrecognized tax benefits.